underscoredotspace/watchy-revolution/README.md

 The carousel implements a cyclic view of spash screens and a corresponding display.
 Typically a splash screen is a simple static graphical or textual screen, and a display screen has more complex UI and active logic.
 To construct a carousel create an array of `CarouselItems` each one is a pair of screens the `splash` that is displayed in the carousel and the optional `child` that is displayed when you press `Menu` on the splash screen.
 The `child` screen is free to use any of the buttons for its own purposes, though conventionally the `back` button should return to the splash screen.

-While in a carousel `up` takes you to the previous splash screen, `down` takes you to the next one, `menu` shows the child screen for that splash screen, `back` while looking at a splash screen takes you back to the first screen of the carousel.
-When in a child screen `back` should take you back to it's splash screen but the child has complete control.
-If the splash screen contains all information for the display the and doesn't need an additional UI, the child screen can be null.
-To add another screen to a carousel, add another `CarouselItem` to the array passed to the `CarouselScreen` constructor in the location you want the screen to appear in the carousel.
+In a carousel `up` takes you to the previous splash screen, `down` takes you to the next one, `menu` shows the child screen for that splash screen, `back` while looking at a splash screen takes you back to the first screen of the carousel.
+A splash screen uses all of the buttons for its UI.
+In a child screen the child has complete control of the buttons, though by convention `back` should take you back to the carousel (the `parent` of the child screen).
+If the splash screen contains all information for the display the and doesn't need any additional UI, the child screen can be null.
+To add another screen to a carousel, add another `CarouselItem` to the array passed to the `Carousel` constructor in the location you want the screen to appear in the carousel.

 ## Demo